On-site chlorine production

 The on-site chlorine generator allows:

-- On-site chlorine generation (storage in a buffer tank),
+- Chlorine generation on site (storage in a buffer tank),

-- To replace the chlorine stored in the technical rooms with simple bags of salt pellets,
+- To replace the chlorine stored in the technical rooms by simple bags of salt tablets,

-- To produce 1 kg of 100% active chlorine with 3 kg of salt which makes it possible to release a real financial advantage (the salt being much cheaper to the purchase than the main chlorinated compounds of the market).
+- To produce 1 kg of 100% active chlorine with 3 kg of salt, which gives a real financial advantage (salt is much cheaper to buy than the main chlorine compounds on the market).

-These on site chlorine generator units are suitable for public pools, aquatic centers, hotels, campsites, spas, sports centers …
+These on-site chlorine production units are suitable for public swimming pools, aquatic centers, hotels, campsites, spas, sports centers…

 Benjamin PEREIRA, Director of the Municipal Swimming Pool of Billère (64), equipped for 3 years

 Among all the thoughts, the idea was to think about how to reduce the operating costs of our equipment, while ensuring the comfort and safety of our agents and our users and move towards a much more ecological device.